MicrosoftDocs/learn/learn-pr/wwl-mba/microsoft-cloud-adoption-framework-for-azure/includes/3-motivations.md

 :::column-end:::
 :::row-end:::

-When addressing these business events, the expected business outcomes will determine the organization's cloud journey, which essentially can be one of two: migrate or innovate.
+When addressing these business events, the expected business outcomes will determine the organization's cloud journey, which essentially can be one of two ways: migrate or innovate.
 The **migrate** journey is focused, largely, on completing a migration of existing on-premises applications to the cloud.
 And the **innovation** journey is frequently linked to migration since it is common for those migrated applications to undergo modernization efforts that drive business and product innovation.

 Organizations will find different triggers to adopt new technologies like Azure.
-Some will drive the organization to migrate current applications, while others will require creation of new capabilities, products and experiences.
+Some will drive the organization to migrate current applications, while others will require creation of new capabilities, products, and experiences.

 Some common migration and innovation triggers include: